 - Every data center (or zone) will have multiple VMs running the same service.
 If a VM goes offline or crashes for some reason, traffic can be directed to the other VMs and new VMs can be launched using elasticity policies if required.

 - If the availability zone goes down, the load balancer can be used to direct traffic towards other zones which are deployed as redundancies.

 - If the entire region happens to go down, traffic can be directed to application servers deployed in other regions within or even outside a country (if regulations allow).

 You should note that when an application is replicated in other data centers, all tiers of the application server have to be replicated.
 This includes any storage options or database services that are deployed as part of the architecture.

 Each of these services will have their own complexities related to replication that will have to be figured out.
 For instance, say our application is using a database that does support replication.
 However, the replicas will have to be perfectly in sync with the primary.
 The actual implementation will depend on the type of database being deployed.
 NoSQL databases on the other hand will support eventual consistency via asynchronous replication.
 In the case of RDBMS, replicas will have to be updated whenever there is any change to the primary instance.
 Perhaps an evaluation of database replication vis-a-vis eventual consistency replication evaluation needs to be done to figure out which option will deliver the best results along with ensuring the replica in the other region does not go out of sync.
 The key takeaway here is that disaster recovery options depend not just on infrastructural components but also on the choice of technologies.

 Disaster recovery on the cloud is a huge topic with many facets to consider.
-In the PGP-CC course, we go through a deep dive into each of these aspects, and over the course of 6 months, you will be able to put all these together to form a complete picture for your customers.2
+In the cloud computing course, we go through a deep dive into each of these aspects, and over the course of 6 months, you will be able to put all these together to form a complete picture for your customers.2